luqasz/librouteros/README.rst

     In [8]:

-If you want to pass parameters that strart with a dot character you can do it in this way:
+If you want to pass parameters that start with a dot character you can do it in this way:

 .. code-block:: python

-    params = {'disabled': True, '.id' :'7'}
+    params = {'disabled': True, '.id' :'*7'}
     api(cmd='/ip/firewall/nat/set', **params)

+Note that ``.id`` must always be passed as read from API.
+They usually start with a ``*`` followed by a number.
+Keep in mind that they do change across reboots.
+As a rule of thumb, always read them first.

 Python booleans are converted according to this table: